LifeSouth Community Blood Centers: LifeSouth Community Foundation

-LifeSouth Community Foundation is a support affiliate of LifeSouth Community Blood Centers, a nonprofit 501(c)(3) charitable organization.
-The LifeSouth Community Foundation educates and raises awareness of the ways to share life with others through the donation of blood, apheresis, marrow, cord blood, organ and tissue.
-The Foundation works to educate citizens about donation.
+LifeSouth Community Foundation (LCF) is an affiliate that supports LifeSouth Community Blood Centers, a 501(c)(3) non-profit charitable organization.

+The LCF provides education and increases awareness of the ability to share life with others through donation of blood, cord blood, apheresis, organ, marrow and tissue donation.

 LifeSouth Cord Blood Bank

-LifeSouth Cord Blood Bank is a community-based public cord blood bank that collects and stores umbilical cord blood for the purpose of clinical cures and basic research in the field of stem cell transplantation.
-LifeSouth Cord Blood Bank participates in the network of public cord blood banks affiliated with the National Marrow Donor Program’s Be The Match Registry and the Center for International Blood and Marrow Transplant Research.
-LifeSouth Cord Blood Bank is a program of LifeSouth Community Blood Centers which performs community and donor education, cord blood collection and processing, distribution of the cord blood units, and evaluation of transplant outcomes.
+LifeSouth Cord Blood Bank (LCBB) is a community-based cord blood bank responsible for collecting and storing umbilical cord blood for basic research and clinical cures utilized in transplanting stem cells.
+LCBB is a network member affiliated with the Be The Match Registry in the National Marrow Donor Program and the Center for International Blood and Marrow Transplant Research.
+LCBB performs donor and community education, cord blood collection/processing, cord blood unit distribution and evaluating transplant outcomes.